-When agreement has been reached among the participants about the details of a Standard, the current Working Draft is ready to transition to a PWG Candidate Standard.
+Draft is ready to transition to a PWG Candidate Standard.
 A Candidate Standard should not be approved unless it is supported by prototypes and thought to be ready for implementation.
 A PWG Candidate Standard forms the basis for comments from outside of the working group and the PWG, and provides the foundation for initial product development and interoperability testing.
 Implementations can comfortably proceed from a PWG Candidate Standard, knowing that it will not undergo significant change as it matures to a PWG Standard.
-Should changes to a Candidate Standard be necessary, however, these will be accomplished via Working Drafts that must go back through Last Call and Formal Approval to regain Candidate Standard status.
+However, should changes to a Candidate Standard be necessary, these changes will be accomplished via Working Drafts that must once again go through Last Call and Formal Approval.
+The Working Draft will then and only then regain Candidate Standard status.